hpi-swa-teaching/live-programming-systems/projects/extempore/analysisPlan.md

 ### Extent of liveness in technical artifacts
 Extempore is an execution environment.
 The liveness therefore extends to all code running within it.
 The liveness stops at the threshold of the execution environment itself: the state of the environment may be changed but the rules governing the execution of the code itself are not live and can only be change through a conventional edit-compile-run cycle.
-Furthermore the responsiveness of the system may degrade if the host machine is so overloaded, that it is incapable of servicing the changes requested by the user.
+Furthermore, the responsiveness of the system may degrade if the host machine is so overloaded, that it is incapable of servicing the changes requested by the user.
 This is averted in most cases due to the core-loop of the system being highly optimized and the seperation of the adaptation from the exectution into different threads.

 ### Mechanisms of Liveness
 Extempore implements several mechanisms to facilitate liveness.
 The first and most common one is the the REPL nature of it's languages.
 This is achieved by an interpreter for the Scheme language and hotswapping for xtlang.
 Extempore further introduces the concept of *temporal recursion*, that is, function calls scheduled into the future and with a maximum run-time.
 This brings many advantages as discussed in @tempRecursion.
 It can be used to have multiple threads of execution inside a single environment, like coroutines.
 It can also be used to explicitly time the occurence of an event within the program, such as the playing of a note.
 Extempore further seperates the adaptation from the execution, ensuring that the system responds in a continuous fashion to changes.

+### With Time Programming
+Usually programmers reason only about temporal relations within the code (x happens before y).
+Extempore provides a framework to reason about the temporal relations of code in regard to the real world.
+This means that concepts like the timing and duration of notes can be directly modelled within the language.
+But through the use of temporal recursion, further abstractions e.g. rythm arise organically.
+This concept is called *With Time Programming* and described in @sorensen2010programming.

 ---
-* Benchmark adaptation and emergence for Scheme and Extempore
-* Plots with seaborn

 ## Benchmark
-The typical unit of change in Extempore is a single redefinition.

-1. **Unit of change:** Determine relevant units of change from the user perspective.
-Use the most common ones.
-2. **Relevant operations:** Determine relevant operations on these units of change (add, modify, delete, compound operations (for example refactorings)).
-3. **Example data:** Select, describe, and provide representative code samples which reflect the complexity or length of a common unit of change of the environment.
-The sample should also work in combination with any emergence mechanisms of the environment, for example a replay system works well for a system with user inputs and does not match a long-running computation.
-4. **Reproducible setup of system and benchmark**
-  1. Description of installation on Ubuntu 16.04.1 LTS
-  2. Description of instrumentation of system for measurements: The measurements should be taken as if a user was actually using a system.
-So the starting point of a measurement might be the keyboard event of the save keyboard shortcut or the event handler of a save button.
-At the same time the emergence phase ends when the rendering has finished and the result is perceivable.
-The run should include all activities which would be triggered when a developer saves a unit of change (for example regarding logging or persisting changes).
-5. **Results for adaptation and emergence phase**
+The typical unit of change in Extempore is a symbol/definition.
+There is usually only one operation executed on this unit: a (re)definition.
+To measure the performance for this action, a benchmark was created on a virtual machine.
+This benchmark takes definitions from the extempore standard library and measures the adaptation and emergence phases for them.
+These benchmarks are for xtlang and define the adaptation phase to end, when the compilation process is finished.
+The results, when run on an i7 CPU 920 @ 2.67GHz are displayed below.

 *P. Rein and S. Lehmann and Toni & R. Hirschfeld How Live Are Live Programming Systems?: Benchmarking the Response Times of Live Programming Environments Proceedings of the Programming Experience Workshop (PX/16) 2016, ACM, 2016, 1-8*